 SaaS can be seen as a form of outsourcing of software services, applications, and infrastructure.
 For example, instead of wasting precious time and money building a landing page, and talking with a designer and programmer, you can rent one of SaaS services, a system built on the landing pages offered online.
 For a monthly fee of usually a few dollars (depending on the extent of the system used), you can build your own landing pages quickly and easily.
 Additional examples: Google placement test tools, CRM system, cloud, heat maps and analytics, and virtual chat websites and so on.

-Here are a few names of the largest SAAS companies today: Salesforce, Linkedin, Workday, DropBox, Service Now, New Relic, Zendesk and more.
+Here are a few names of the largest SAAS companies today: Salesforce, Linkedin, Workday, DropBox, Asset Bank, Service Now, New Relic, Zendesk and more.
 Here you can see the list of 250 of the biggest SAAS companies.

 Many startups that are growing recently are built on the SaaS business model measuring profits, and growth of their customer churn rate is known in advance.